 3 Statistical analyses

 The following variables had missing values (missing rate, %) at baseline in women with and without a diagnosis of breast cancer: BMI (18.06% and 22.38%), HbA1c (4.47% and 5.79%), eGFR (1.94% and 1.90%), LDL-C (7.77% and 4.67%), and smoking status (1.55% and 0.94%).
 Multiple imputation using a chained equations procedure was performed, and five imputed datasets were generated with the “mice” R-package.
 Since eGFR was likely missing not at random, the missing values of this variable were not imputed, and instead formed another group.

+The standardized the inverse probability weights were estimated in the R-package “ipw”.
+Metformin was set as the primary exposure of interest, and the confounders were baseline values namely age, year of inclusion, BMI, smoking, a history of cardiovascular diseases, hypertension, duration of diabetes, and also updated values namely sulfonylurea use, insulin use, LDL-C, HbA1c and eGFR.
+Then, we built a Cox regression of metformin and statins, and with and without their interaction when simultaneously considering weights.

 References: